 Our city and its surrounding areas boast a lively pipe organ culture, to which our Chapter members contribute significantly.

-We cordially invite all people who love the pipe organ and its music to explore this website for the many opportunities to attend the many AGO-sponsored events as well as the hundreds of concerts held in our churches and concert halls.
+We invite all who love the pipe organ and its music to explore this website for opportunities to attend AGO-sponsored events as well as concerts in our churches and concert halls.
 All are welcome, no matter if you're an official AGO member or not.
-Our mission is to share the glories of the "King of Instruments" with all who visit this great city!
+Our mission is to share the glories of the "King of Instruments" with everyone.

 Perhaps you found this site because you are interested in becoming a member of the Chapter.
 We would be delighted if you would join our ranks.
 The Membership Form link offers a simple way to proceed.
 We also welcome you to become a dual member with us and your home chapter.